VehpuS/simple-cross-browser-suspender/README.md

 - The API I'm using doesn't require running Javascript code on the web page in the tab - just to get a page's URL.
 This makes the abuse potential minimal, and is reflected in the extensions limited permissions.

-- Advanced features, if/when added, will be "opt in" via a separate installation (on stores if / when I upload them)

- branch (or possibly repository) - to always provide a stable, simple, and secure base version.
+- Advanced features, if/when added, will be "opt in" via a separate installation (on stores if / when I upload them) and branch (or possibly repository) - to always provide a stable, simple, and secure base version.

 ## Known issues